josejuansanchez/research-notebook/jpeg2000_cr_mc.md

 Univ.
 Carlos III de Madrid, Madrid, Spain.

+#### Conditional replenishment of JPEG2000 code-blocks with motion compensation

+Other research, perform a conditional replenishment of JPEG2000 code-blocks with motion compensation, but this technique appears to be too complex to be applied in real-time environments, since they work with a low-level code stream.
+Clients and servers would also have to be purposely designed for use with these techniques.
+Neither do they test the delay introduced by the techniques that they describe, and all results appear to be simulated, and not tested on a real implementation.

 2. A novel paradigm for optimized scalable video transmission based on JPEG2000 with motion.
 A. Naman, D. Taubman.
 IEEE International Conference on Image Processing, 2007.
 ICIP 2007, vol. 5, 2007.